Abdullah-Nazardeen/My-Form/README.md

 Click on "Welcome" button to recieve a message customized to the information given.
 If not comment has being given you will recive a message Different message, compared to if a comment has being given.
 ### Techniques used are - PHP form validation methods,JavaScript and CSS to make a popup-message appear.
+### Unfortunately github pages doent support server side scripts, so please download the files and try out the form.